Who Pays Stamp Duty?

 Why the Buyer Pays

-Stamp duty is a tax on the acquisition of property, not on the sale.
+Stamp duty is fundamentally a tax on the acquisition of property, not on the sale.
 The logic is:

-- • The buyer is gaining an asset (the property)
+- • The buyer is gaining an asset (the property) and increasing their wealth

 - • The tax is on the transfer of ownership to the new owner